Best Electric Scooter for Kids: Razor E100 vs E200 vs E300

-The Razor E300 electric scooter is an exciting way for older children or teenagers to ride around the neighborhood.
+The Razor E300 Electric Scooter is an exciting way for older children or teenagers to ride around the neighborhood.
 Even adults can ride it if they do not exceed the maximum weight limit.
-Its electric motor is more friendly towards the environment when it comes to air and noise pollution.
+The electric motor is more friendly towards the environment when it comes to air and noise pollution.
 Here is a short review of the Razor E300 electric scooter.

 I’m Not Twelve!

 The Razor E300 is suggested for children that are older than 12-years-old, or for teenagers.
-It has a large deck to stand on while riding and its maximum rider weight capacity is around 200 pounds.
-However, the closer to 200 pounds the rider weighs the slower the scooter will be and the less distance it will travel before the battery runs out of power.
-If you want to ride sitting down then the Razor E300S seated electric scooter is exactly the same except for the added seat and seat post.
+It has a large deck to stand on while riding, and its maximum rider weight capacity is around 200 pounds.
+However, the closer to 200 pounds the rider weighs, the slower the scooter will be, and the less distance it will travel before the battery runs out of power.
+If you want to ride sitting down, then the Razor E300S Seated Electric Scooter is the same except for the added seat and seat post.

 300 Watts Of Fun

 The chain-driven 300-watt electric motor makes this scooter quiet and fast with a top speed of 15 miles per hour on a flat, smooth surface.
-The battery charge may last for anything from 25 to 45 minutes.
-This can be influenced by rider weight, battery age, tire pressure and hill climbing.
-The battery system consists of two 12-volt SLA rechargeable batteries which are supposed to be rechargeable for up to 300 cycles.
-If you ride it often you might have to replace the batteries each year.
+The battery charge may last for anything from 25 to 45 minutes, and this can be influenced by rider weight, battery age, tire pressure, and hill-climbing.
+The battery system consists of two 12-volt SLA rechargeable batteries, which are supposed to be rechargeable for up to 300 cycles.
+If you ride it often, you might have to replace the batteries each year.

 Race You To The Top?

 The electric motor will automatically shut off to prevent it from overheating if a hill is too steep to climb.
-Let the motor cool off for a few minutes before starting it again.
-This can be annoying, so if you are close to the weight limit a more powerful scooter would be a better choice.
+Let the motor cool off for a few minutes before starting it again, and this can be annoying, so if you are close to the weight limit, a more powerful scooter would be a better choice.
 What is the point of buying an electric scooter if you need to push it up a hill?

 Don’t Lose Your Twist-Grip

 Turn the twist-grip throttle to make the scooter move forward quickly and squeeze the lever of the hand-operated brake to bring it to a stop.
-The scooter rolls around on an 8-inch pneumatic rear rubber tire and a 10-inch pneumatic front rubber tire.
-This makes it a little softer to ride than a scooter with solid urethane tires.
+The scooter rolls around on an 8-inch pneumatic rear rubber tire and a 10-inch pneumatic front rubber tire, and this makes it a little softer to ride than a scooter with solid urethane tires.

-Purchase of the scooter includes the two 12-volt batteries, a battery charger and a few tools needed for assembling the scooter.
+The purchase of the scooter includes the two 12-volt batteries, a battery charger, and a few tools needed for assembling the scooter.

 Conclusion: Razor E300 Electric Scooter Review

 Which scooter is the best buy for an 8-year-old child?
-Well, the scooters mentioned above are in the $100 to $300 price range which means price is not a big deal breaker, unless you can get a special price from a shop.
+Well, the scooters mentioned above are in the $100 to $300 price range, which means the price is not a big deal-breaker unless you can get a special price from a shop.